Every client that I work with has his or her own unique problems, but they all have one thing in common.

 Without this information, your recipients will be lost.

-It’s also vital to have a CTA button, which Hubspot has a simple process to add.
+It’s also vital to have a CTA or buy it now buttons.
 Otherwise, how can your customers take action?

 Nearly half of emails are checked on mobile devices.

 It’s a shame to spend time crafting a brief, compelling email only to experience limited engagement because of mobile incompatibility.